loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

+🏝 SwiftUI Club is on hiatus until further notice. 🏖 Let’s all take a break from video meetings. 📹

+2020-06-16: We continued implementing [NYT’s Tiles](https://www.nytimes.com/puzzles/tiles) in SwiftUI.
+We refactored to make the SwiftUI `body` struct easier to understand, so we could see what we needed to change.
+[EmojiTiles 3.zip](https://github.com/loganmoseley/programming-club/files/4858925/EmojiTiles.3.zip) (Xcode 11.4+)

 2020-05-26: We continued implementing [NYT’s Tiles](https://www.nytimes.com/puzzles/tiles) in SwiftUI.
 After much trial, we got matching tiles to clear their emoji!
 We learned the hard way how to compare two tiles in the `.onTap`.
-[EmojiTiles 2.zip](https://github.com/loganmoseley/programming-club/files/4685088/EmojiTiles.2.zip)
+[EmojiTiles 2.zip](https://github.com/loganmoseley/programming-club/files/4685088/EmojiTiles.2.zip) (Xcode 11.4+)

 2020-05-12: We started implementing [NYT’s Tiles](https://www.nytimes.com/puzzles/tiles) in SwiftUI.
 We got as far as a static grid of emoji in squares.
-[EmojiTiles.zip](https://github.com/loganmoseley/programming-club/files/4685087/EmojiTiles.zip)
+[EmojiTiles.zip](https://github.com/loganmoseley/programming-club/files/4685087/EmojiTiles.zip) (Xcode 11.4+)

 2020-05-05: We programmed as a group to build a slider component.
 We got a nub on a bar attached to an `@Binding` value.
 We moved the nub with `DragGesture().onChanged`.
 We hit snags in positioning, which we solved with a `GeometryReader`.
 Project: [Eric the Slider.zip](https://github.com/loganmoseley/programming-club/files/4600116/Eric.the.Slider.zip)